npscience/TIL/Daily-notes/TIL-20180305-brownbag-python-sean.md

   Note leave single line comments in code using #

 * int (integer) = numbers
 Similar way to create integers.
-Not can just type figures as integers
+Note can just type figures as integers

 ```
 number_one = 1